kalpak92/System-Programming/2. Introduction to C Programming/C Programming - Part 4.md

 - Why aren’t symbols listed for other declarations in stdio.h?
   - Compiler doesn’t bother creating symbols for unused function prototypes (saves space)

-What happens when we link?
+		at happens when we link?

 ```shell
 gcc -Wall hello.o -o hello